azdavis/millet/readme.md

 semantics with an interpreter, and not worry about compilation, which would probably result in faster-running code.

+## Testing

+To make a new test, run `bin/mk-test tests/<name>` from the top level of the repo.

+A test is a directory `d`.
+The parent of `d` must be the directory `tests`.

+`d` must contain a `run.sh` file, that, when run with `sh -eu run.sh`, must produce `out.tmp` directly inside `d`.

+`d` must also contain a `out.txt` file that contains the expected contents of `out.tmp`.
+This `out.txt` will be diffed against `out.tmp` and the test will be marked as failing if there is a difference.
+The test will also be marked as failing if `run.sh` exits with a non-zero exit code.

 [one-fifty]: http://www.cs.cmu.edu/~15150/
 [rustup]: https://rustup.rs
 [sml-def]: https://smlfamily.github.io/sml97-defn.pdf